kerl/kerl/README.md

     Building Erlang/OTP 19.2 (19.2-builtdocs), please wait...
     Building docs...
     Erlang/OTP 19.2 (19.2-builtdocs) has been successfully built

+To build with ssl support for OSX (for later use with elixir installation):

+    $ KERL_CONFIGURE_OPTIONS="--with-ssl=/usr/local/opt/openssl" kerl build 20.3 20.3

 (Note that kerl uses the otp_build script internally, and `./otp_build configure` disables HiPE on linux)